garethtdavies/docker-masterclass/README.md

 filesystem layers it includes).

-The `CMD` directive can also be used in conjunction with the `ENTRYPOINT` directive, which we'll describe in some more advanced exercises.
+The `CMD` directive can also be used in conjunction with the `ENTRYPOINT` directive, which we'll describe in a more advanced Docker Masterclass.

 ### 5. Building a Docker Image